-Conventional wisdom tells us to leave one car length for every 10 miles per hour that we’re driving, but how many of us do?
+Conventional wisdom tells us to leave one car in length for every 10 miles per hour that we’re driving, but how many of us do?
 In the rain, this is non-negotiable.
 Since the pavement is slippery, your tires have less traction.
 You could also have water in your brakes, which might make you slide.
-Point being—you should back off from your neighbor in front.
+The point is—you should back off from your neighbor in front.
 Also, if you have enough distance between you and the autos in front of you, you’ll be less likely to need to slam on your brakes, which could throw you into an immediate hydroplane and make your commute more like a broken amusement park ride.

 Failing to stay in the proper lane is the number one cause of crashes in 31 states.
 In the rain, when roads are slick, it’s much harder to see the lines let alone stay inside of them.
-Use merging best practices:
+Follow merging best practices:

-- Hold onto the steering wheel
+- Hold on to the steering wheel.

-- Keep the front of your wheels pointed straight ahead or steer slowly in the direction you’re trying to go
+- Keep the front of your wheels pointed straight ahead or steer slowly in the direction you’re trying to go.

 - Don’t accelerate, but rather ease your foot off the gas.
 If you’re driving a manual transmission car, disengage the clutch